LindaDi/epiClock_Analyses/Analyses.md

 [to the top](#top)

-## PREDO: gestational age epigenetic age correlation (separate for every tissue)
+## PREDO correlation DNAmGA and GA for clocks

 **450K Cordblood** *Knight* with the full estimator, Knight